 MiraBurst Miracle Fruit Tablets

-To increase the convenience of incorporating the taste-altering abilities of miracle berries into modern diets, we've created our MiraBurst Miracle Fruit Tablets.
+To increase the convenience of incorporating the taste-altering abilities of miracle berries into modern diets, we've created our MiraBurst miracle berry tablets so you can buy miracle berries in a portable form.
 The tablets contain the same properties and polyphenols of miracle fruit berries but in a non-perishable, highly-portable form.